bcgov/nr-spar/frontend/CONTRIBUTING.md

 You can run tests running `npm run test`.
 Tests coverage reports can be seen on you command line window and also on GitHub, in your commits and pull requests.

 PS: We have snapshot tests, so keep in mind the tests may break if you forget to update snapshots.
-To update them run `npm run test -u`
+To update them run `npm run test`

 ## Submit pull requests